Lipschitz-free spaces over properly metrisable spaces and approximation properties: Introduction

 The investigation of the structure of Lipschitz-free spaces is an area of active ongoing research in Banach space theory.
 One direction of research has been the approximation properties of free spaces.
 Results involving the approximation property (AP) appear in \cites{godefroyozawa, hajeklancienpernecka, kalton}; results involving the bounded approximation property (BAP) appear in \cites{godefroykalton, godefroy:15, apandschd}; and metric approximation property (MAP) results can be found in in \cites{godefroykalton, adalet, godefroyozawa, douchakaufmann, cuthdoucha,fonfw,ps:15,smithtalim}.
 More details are available in the introduction to \cite{smithtalim}, and in \cite{godefroy:20}.

 We will mention several results regarding compact and proper metric spaces (the latter property means that every closed ball is compact).
 It is known that if $M$ is a sufficiently `thin' totally disconnected metric space then $\free{M}$ has the MAP.
 For example, if $M$ is a countable proper metric space then $\free{M}$ has the MAP \cite{adalet}.
-Also, as a corollary of \cite{weaver}*{Corollary 4.39}, $\free{M}$ has the MAP when $M$ is compact and uniformly disconnected, meaning that there exists $0 < a \leq 1$ such that for every distinct $p,q\in M$ there exist complementary clopen sets $C,D \subseteq M$ such that $p\in C, q\in D$ and $d(C,D) \geq a d(p,q)$, where $d(C,D) = \inf \{d(x,y) : x\in C, y\in D\}$.
+Also, as a corollary of \cite{weaver}*{Corollary 4.39} and \cite{cuthdoucha}*{Corollary 16}, $\free{M}$ has the MAP when $M$ is compact and uniformly disconnected, meaning that there exists $0 < a \leq 1$ such that for every distinct $p,q\in M$, we can find complementary clopen sets $C,D \subseteq M$ such that $p\in C, q\in D$ and $d(C,D) \geq a d(p,q)$, where $d(C,D) = \inf \{d(x,y) : x\in C, y\in D\}$.
 For example, the usual middle-thirds Cantor subset of $[0,1]$ has this property.
-Moreover, as a corollary of \cite{apandschd}*{Proposition 2.3} and \cite{purely1unrect}*{Theorem B}, $\free{M}$ has the MAP when $M$ is a subset of a finite-dimensional normed space and is purely 1-unrectifiable, which is equivalent to the condition that $M$ contains no bi-Lipschitz image of a compact subset of $\R$ of positive measure.
+Moreover, as a corollary of \cite{apandschd}*{Proposition 2.2} and \cite{purely1unrect}*{Theorem B}, $\free{M}$ has the MAP when $M$ is doubling and purely 1-unrectifiable, the latter property being equivalent to the condition that $M$ contains no bi-Lipschitz image of a compact subset of $\R$ of positive measure.
 On the other hand, in \cite{godefroyozawa}, G.~Godefroy and N.~Ozawa constructed a compact convex subset $C$ of a separable Banach space such that $\free{C}$ fails the AP.
 Also, by a result in \cite{hajeklancienpernecka}, there exists a metric space $M$ homeomorphic to the Cantor space such that $\free{M}$ fails the AP.
 The recent result \cite{douchakaufmann} shows that free spaces over compact groups equipped with a left-invariant metric have the MAP.
 A characterisation of the BAP on free spaces over compact metric spaces, in terms of uniformly bounded sequences of Lipschitz `almost extension' operators, is given in \cite{godefroy:15}.

 In \cite{godefroysurvey}, G.~Godefroy surveys various aspects of the theory of free spaces, including the lifting property for separable Banach spaces, approximation properties of free spaces, and norm attainment of Lipschitz functions and operators.
 In the last section he states a number of open problems, several of which concern approximation properties of free spaces.